streamnative/aop/README.md

     connection.close();
     ```

-### Proxy Usage
+### How to use Proxy

-Refer to `Deploy a cluster on bare metal` (http://pulsar.apache.org/docs/en/deploy-bare-metal/)
+To use proxy, complete the following steps.
+If you do not know some detailed steps, refer to [Deploy a cluster on bare metal](http://pulsar.apache.org/docs/en/deploy-bare-metal/).

-1. Prepare zookeeper cluster (refer to cluster deploy doc)
+1. Prepare ZooKeeper cluster.

-2. Initialize cluster metadata (refer to cluster deploy doc)
+2. Initialize cluster metadata.

-3. Prepare bookkeeper cluster (refer to cluster deploy doc)
+3. Prepare bookkeeper cluster.

-4. copy the `pulsar-protocol-handler-amqp-${version}.nar` to the `$PULSAR_HOME/protocols` directory
+4. Copy the `pulsar-protocol-handler-amqp-${version}.nar` to the `$PULSAR_HOME/protocols` directory.

-5. start broker
+5. Start broker.

     broker config